-4 BONTERRA RESOURCES INC.
+◆ BONTERRA RESOURCES INC.

 The Company has a Gold Stream to purchase 20% of the gold produced from Bonterra Resources Inc.'s ("Bonterra") Bachelor Lake gold mine located in Quebec, Canada (the "Bachelor Lake Mine"), for a per ounce cash payment equal to the lesser of \$500 and the then prevailing market price of gold.
-Once a cumulative 12,000 ounces of gold have been purchased by the Company, during the period between October 1, 2017 and October 1, 2019, the Gold Stream will convert into a 3.9% NSR.
-When combined with Sandstorm's existing royalties, the Company will then hold a total 4.9% NSR on the Bachelor Lake Mine, a 3.9% - 4.9% NSR on Bonterra's Barry gold project and a 1% NSR on a portion of Bonterra's Gladiator gold project.
+Under the terms of the agreement, once a cumulative 12,000 ounces of gold were purchased by the Company, during the period between October 1, 2017 and October 1, 2019, the Gold Stream converted into a 3.9% NSR (the "Conversion Threshold").
+As at the date of the MD&A, the Conversion Threshold had been met and accordingly, when combined with Sandstorm's existing royalties, the Company now holds a total 4.9% NSR on the Bachelor Lake Mine, a 3.9%-4.9% NSR on Bonterra's Barry gold project and a 1% NSR on a portion of Bonterra's Gladiator gold project.